luau-lang/rfcs/docs/user-defined-type-functions.md

 end
 ```

 In some sense, this design could be considered "cleaner" than introducing an entirely new userdata, but it requires developers to have a deeper understanding of the type runtime representation.
-For example, under the proposed design, a new table type can be created using `lType.new("table")`, while under the alternative design, tables must be declared with attributes: `{type = "table", props = {}, indexer = {}}`.
+For example, under the proposed design, a new table type can be created using `typelib.new("table")`, while under the alternative design, tables must be declared with attributes: `{type = "table", props = {}, indexer = {}}`.
 This adds complexity to the developer experience and increases the chance of making syntax errors in their program.

 ### More Builtin Type Functions